 Collection from you

-- when you visit our Site or submit information through our Site, contact us with a query or request information about products and services, complete any forms or agreements for our products or services, participate in surveys, competitions or promotional events;
+- when you visit our Platforms or submit information through our Platforms, contact us with a query or request information about products and services, complete any forms or agreements for our products or services, participate in surveys, competitions or promotional events;

-- from publicly available sources of information, such as if you use our social media Sites or applications, pages or plugins.
+- from publicly available sources of information, such as if you use our social media websites or applications, pages or plugins

-We do not use or share Personal Information for any purpose other than for the purpose for which it was disclosed.
+- We do not use or share Personal Information for any purpose other than for the purpose for which it was disclosed.
 We will only collect Personal Information that is necessary for one or more of our functions or for the purpose disclosed to you.
 The Personal Information collected by us will track your use, or enhance your use, of the foregoing and assist us in providing a better service.

 Information about someone else

-If you provide to us Personal Information about someone else (as their authorised representative), we rely on you to inform them that you are providing their Personal Information to us and to advise them that we can be contacted for further information.
+- If you provide to us Personal Information about someone else (as their authorised representative), we rely on you to inform them that you are providing their Personal Information to us and to advise them that we can be contacted for further information.

-Where requested to do so by us, you must also assist us with any requests by the individual to access or update the Personal Information you have collected from them and provided to us.
+- Where requested to do so by us, you must also assist us with any requests by the individual to access or update the Personal Information you have collected from them and provided to us.